knownasilya/ember-data-tasks/README.md

-This seems like a slight annoyance at first, due to the extra level of nesting, but in the end if you build ambitious apps, you will most likely return multiple tasks, and would have used `Ember.RSVP.hash` if working with promises.
+This seems like a slight annoyance at first, due to the extra level of nesting, but in the end if you build ambitious apps, you will most likely return multiple tasks, and would have used `Ember.RSVP.hash` anyway, if working with promises.

 **Note: You can unwrap the task hash in `setupController`, if it really bothers you.**